JCP approves SHC CJ as ad hoc SC judge

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On Tuesday, AG Khalid Javed, in his three-page viewpoint, which he submitted before the Judicial Commission, and shared with the media as well of the view that in case of SHC CJ refusal, Article 206 will not apply, which says that if a high court judge does not accept his elevation to SC as a permanent judge, then he will be deemed to retire.
+On Tuesday, AG Khalid Javed, in his three-page viewpoint submitted before the Judicial Commission and shared with the media, was also of the view that SHC CJ refusal would not attract Article 206, which says that if a high court judge does not accept elevation to SC as a permanent judge, he will be deemed to have retired.

 It is only a temporary arrangement whereby a person falling in one of the two clauses of Article 182 may be ‘requested’ or ‘required’, as the case may be, to attend sittings of the SC as an ad hoc judge for such period as may be necessary, the AG submitted.